junxit/us-congress-bills-115/metadata.md

 - 2018-03-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-03-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-03-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 343.
+- 2018-03-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1977-1978; text of measure as reported in Senate: CR S1977-1978)
+- 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1977-1978; text of measure as reported in Senate: CR S1977-1978)